 But with the physical limitations he possessed, Martín instead developed a personality that would be known in wrestling terms as a heel.
-Remember, this was late ‘40s and early´50s and the entertainment style we’ve come to know and love was still in its infancy.
-Martín found himself constantly breaking the rules, but acting like what is now known as a chickenshit heel — the kind of heel that hits then hides.
-The one that is sneaky and when caught asks for forgiveness.
-Getting on his knees and pleading with his opponent to not hit him after he cheated became his trademark, but then giving him a low-blow below the belt — later popularized by the “Dirtiest Player In The Game” Ric Flair — was not uncommon for Martín at all.
+Remember, this was the late ‘40s and early ‘50s.
+The entertainment style we’ve come to know and love was still in its infancy.
+Martín found himself constantly breaking the rules but acting like what is now known as a chickenshit heel — the kind of heel that hits then hides.
+The one that is sneaky and, when caught, asks for forgiveness.
+Getting on his knees and pleading with his opponent to not hit him after he cheated became his trademark, but then giving him a low-blow below the belt — later popularized by the "Dirtiest Player In The Game" Ric Flair — was not uncommon for Martín at all.

 Ring Psychology and Tall Tales